UAE Ensures Schoolchildren’s Safety Through These Driving Laws

 Dubai’s latest implementation of driving and traffic rules, is designed to ensure the safety of school going children, especially with back-to-school season being just around the corner.

 Indeed, Assistant Commander-in-Chief to the Dubai Police for Operations Affairs, and Chairman of the Federal Traffic Council – Major-General Mohammed Saif Al Zafin- has affirmed that motorists who do not stop their vehicles upon seeing the stop signs located near school areas will receive severe penalties.
+This could include repeat offenders having to attend traffic school or a similar institution in order to regain their ability to drive.
 Specifically, these motorists will incur a fine worth Dh 1,000, and they will also receive a whooping 10 black points on their licenses.

 Moreover, parents and school bus drivers have been strongly advised by the Major-General to stick to Dubai’s traffic rules, whilst transporting children.
 The Major-General has asked that parents seat children in the back seats of cars; that parents drop-off children at the areas designated for this; and finally, that parents not allow children to cross streets on their own.
 Furthermore, school bus supervisors are encouraged to help children abide by these aforementioned safety rules.